docteeboh/Quick-Racing/README.md

 # Quick Racing

+### Overview

-Simple print & play racing game for:
-- 5 years old and older
-- 2 players and more
+Simple print & play racing game for 5 years old kids and older and 2 players and more.

 ### Material